-Elementary teachers: Teachers in elementary schools must have a bachelor's degree with a major in elementary education, hold a valid Minnesota license for teaching in elementary schools and meet the current "No Child Left Behind" (NCLB) requirements.
+Elementary teachers: Teachers in elementary schools must have a bachelor's degree with a major in elementary education, hold a valid Minnesota license for teaching in elementary schools and meet applicable current legal requirements.

-Middle School Teachers: Teachers in middle grades must be licensed for the grade level they teach and meet the current "No Child Left Behind" (NCLB) requirements.
+Middle School Teachers: Teachers in middle grades must be licensed for the grade level they teach and meet applicable current legal requirements.

-High School teachers: Teachers in high schools must have a bachelor's degree with a college major in the area for which application is made, hold a valid Minnesota teaching license for teaching in a secondary high school and meet the current "No Child Left Behind" requirements.
+High School teachers: Teachers in high schools must have a bachelor's degree with a college major in the area for which application is made, hold a valid Minnesota teaching license for teaching in a secondary high school and meet applicable current legal requirements.
 Secondary vocational teachers must work in their areas of work experience and licensure.
 Secondary vocational teachers now go through the same relicensure committee as other teachers.

 Special Education Teachers: Special educators must have a valid Minnesota license for special education.
-Teachers must hold a bachelor's degree and be licensed by the state in special education and meet the current "No Child Left Behind" requirements.
+Teachers must hold a bachelor's degree and be licensed by the state in special education and meet applicable current legal requirements.